Our staff will respond to your query promptly and provide detailed information to your questions.

 If you wish to hire an automatic car, these are 'on request' and can be difficult to obtain.
 Please seek further advice with us.

-Day 1 - Arrive with Atlantic Airways, drive to Sørvágur and surrounding area.
+Day 1 - Arrive and drive to Sørvágur and surrounding area.

 First stop is only some 200 metres down the road, a local hotel.
 After check in, take a drive to the small and picturesque villages Bøur and Gásadalur.
 The tour offers an unparalleled view of the fjord, the islet Tindhólmur and Mykines.
 Until recently the only way to get to charming Gásadalur was on foot from Bøur and over the mountain.
 Although there now is a tunnel to Gásadalur, the village is still unspoiled and has preserved its charm and authenticity.

-Day 2 - Viking ruins, rock formations and the village of Gjógv.
+Day 2 - Island of Mykines and the village of Gjógv

 Enjoy the next two nights at the unique Hotel Gjáargarður in Gjógv.
 There is a small restaurant within this quaint hotel.